ray-project/ray/doc/source/serve/tutorials/triton-server-integration.md

 ## Start Ray Serve with Triton Server
 Triton Server provides python API to start the triton server instance.
 You can use the `nvcr.io/nvidia/tritonserver:23.12-py3` image which already contains the triton server python API library.

+In each serve replica, there is a triton server instance running.
+The API takes the model repository path as the parameter, and the triton serve instance is started during the replica initialization.
+The models can be loaded during the inference requests, and the loaded models are cached in the triton server instance.

 Here is the inference code example for serving a model with Triton Server.([source](https://github.com/triton-inference-server/tutorials/blob/main/Triton_Inference_Server_Python_API/examples/rayserve/tritonserver_deployment.py))

 ```python